awsdocs/aws-elemental-medialive-user-guide/doc_source/output-sidecar-and-smptett-mss.md

-# Sidecar Captions and SMPTE\-TT in Microsoft Smooth<a name="output-sidecar-and-smptett-mss"></a>
+# Sidecar captions and SMPTE\-TT in Microsoft Smooth<a name="output-sidecar-and-smptett-mss"></a>

 Follow this procedure if the format of the captions asset that you want to add is a sidecar, or if the format is SMPTE\-TT for a Microsoft Smooth output group\.
-See [ Step 3: Match Formats to Categories](categories-captions.md)\.
+See [Captions categories](categories-captions.md)\.

 You set up each captions asset in its own output within the output group\.

-**To set up the captions**
+**To set up the output captions**

 1. In the channel that you are creating, in the navigation pane, find the output group \(which you have already created\)\.
 For example, find the HLS output group\.